 Mary Irwin’s rigging hung above Perry as he penned his famous line, “We have met the enemy and they are ours.”

-He is better known for another line — someone else’s soundbite, “Don’t give up the ship!”
+He is better known for another line — but, it’s someone else’s soundbite, “Don’t give up the ship!”

-It didn’t do any good.
+The words didn’t do any good.
 The crew gave up the ship anyway.
-But, Perry ensured his statement of American resolve and toughness lived on.
+But, Perry ensured the statement of American resolve and toughness lived on.

 He created a personal battle flag emblazoned with “Don’t Give Up the Ship!”

 Perry famously flew it on his flagship in a war closely monitored by American journalistic cheerleaders.
 Perry and another captain, Jesse Elliot, won Congressional honors for their Lake Erie triumphs.